softindex/uikernel/docs/docs/labels.md

 next: list-model.html
 ---

-Some editors return string names after his changes.
-While working with IDs in user interfaces it's often needed to synchronize them with string names; e.g. a countryId for updating the database and the country name string for displaying to the user.
+Some editors return string names.
+While working with IDs in user interfaces, it's often needed to synchronize them with string names; e.g. a country id for updating the database and a country name for displaying it to the user.

-UIKernel has editors that support automatic synchronization, they are `SuggestBox` and `Select`.
+UIKernel provides editors that support automatic synchronization.
+They are `SuggestBox` and `Select`.

-This speeds up the initial rendering of the grid, since no additional AJAX calls are needed to resolve country ID into country name.

-You need to use `onLabelChange={handler)}` prop to automatically synchronize id and string name.
+You need to use an `onLabelChange={handler)}` prop to automatically synchronize IDs and string names.

 ---